Procurement 101

 As your business grows, it becomes imperative that you have auditable transactions that are automated and scalable.
 An Enterprise Resource Planning (ERP) system is a system where transactions occur and allow your business to access your financial performance at all times.

 While most ERP systems have a purchasing module contained within them, they typically don’t specialize in this process.
 A procure to pay system is designed as an add-on to optimize procurement.
-Most procure to pay systems will integrate with your system if you already have some of your business digitized but are looking to enhance your purchasing workflows.
+Most procure to pay systems will integrate with your system if you already have some of your business digitized but are looking to enhance your purchase order workflow.

 Implement Approval Processes